maroun/react-excelstarter-sample/README.md

-# Microsoft Graph Excel Starter Sample for Angular 4
+# Microsoft Graph Excel Starter Sample for React

 ## Table of contents